realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 **Trip lifecycle.** The `trips` table is in the schema but not used.
 Adding a full dispatch cycle -- idle -> dispatched -> carrying passenger -> idle -- would make the system much more realistic.
 Each trip would have a pickup and dropoff zone, a vehicle assignment and timestamps for each state transition.

-**Lakehouse Sync.** In the demo, position data moves from Lakebase to Databricks via the analytics dashboard's incremental sync.
+**Lakehouse Sync.** In the demo, position data moves from Lakebase to Lakehouse via the analytics dashboard's incremental sync.
 In production, Databricks's Lakebase Change Data Feed replicates Lakebase tables into Unity Catalog Delta tables automatically via CDC.
 This requires enabling the feature from the workspace Previews page and is available on paid Databricks accounts.
 See the [developer template](https://developers.databricks.com/templates/lakebase-change-data-feed-autoscaling).

 **Actual neighborhood boundaries.** The zone bounding boxes are logical approximations.
 For Merton, ONS and Ordnance Survey provide ward and postcode boundary polygons.
 For Singapore, OneMap provides URA planning area polygons.
 For San Francisco, the city publishes official neighborhood boundary GeoJSON.
 Replacing the bounding boxes with real polygon boundaries would make zone assignment geographically accurate.